Akanksha321/Data-Analysis-with-Web-Scraped-data---Python/README.md

 # Data Analysis with Web Scraped data - Python
 This repository contains datasets which have been scraped from various websites for analysis.
+I have used  <b> BeautifulSoup </b> for data gathering.
 Till now following datasets have been collected -

 1. <b> Zomato Pune Restaurants  </b> - Want to find out the most expensive restaurant in Pune?
 Or have ever wondered which is the most rated restaurant?
 To get answers for some of        the questions I scraped hundreds of pages of zomato pune.